TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

 .. class:: CompletedProcess

-   The return value from :func:`run`, representing a process that has finished.
+   The return value kutoka :func:`run`, representing a process that has finished.

    .. attribute:: args